Preparing for Your Class Experience

 Do you allow guests to visit?

-COVID Protocols for 2021 classes: Since each class will function as a learning pod consisting only of enrolled families, guests and alternate caregivers may not be able to be accommodated at this time.
+COVID Protocols for Winter 2022 classes: Since each class has limited space depending on the number of enrolled participants, guests and alternate caregivers may not be able to be accommodated at this time.
 You may request access to a Music Together Online sample video if you would like to try a class when in-person seats are not available.

 When is the best time to begin taking classes?